bishisht/jekyll_page_import_scripts/README.md

 # jekyll_page_import_scripts

 ## Overview
-This repository contains scripts to assist in backing up Jekyll-related files and identifying file types in a backup.
+This repository contains scripts to assist in backing up Jekyll-related files, identifying file types in a backup, moving files into the Jekyll directory structure, and reversing file moves.
 These scripts help maintain an organized workflow when migrating or managing content in Jekyll projects.

 ## Prerequisites
 - Ruby must be installed on your system.